-Our internal controls over financial reporting ("ICFR") are designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
+Our internal controls over financial reporting ("ICFR") are designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS Accounting Standards.
 Our management is responsible for establishing and maintaining adequate ICFR.
 Management, including our CEO and CFO, does not expect that our ICFR will prevent or detect all errors and all fraud or will be effective under all future conditions.
 A control system is subject to inherent limitations and even those systems determined to be effective can provide only reasonable, but not absolute, assurance that the control objectives will be met with respect to financial statement preparation and presentation.

-National Instrument 52-109 of the Canadian Securities Administrators requires our CEO and CFO to certify that they are responsible for establishing and maintaining ICFR and that those internal controls have been designed and are effective in providing reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements in accordance with IFRS.
-Our CEO and CFO are also responsible for disclosing any changes to our internal controls during the most recent period that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+National Instrument 52-109 of the Canadian Securities Administrators requires our CEO and CFO to certify that they are responsible for establishing and maintaining ICFR and that those internal controls have been designed and are effective in providing reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements in accordance with IFRS Accounting Standards.
+Our CEO and CFO are also responsible for disclosing any changes to our internal controls during the most recent period that have materially affected, or are reasonably likely to materially affect, our internal controls over financial reporting.
 Our management under the supervision of our CEO and CFO has evaluated the design of our ICFR based on the Internal Control - Integrated Framework issued in 2013 by the Committee of Sponsoring Organizations of the Treadway Commission.
-As at September30, 2023, management assessed the design of our ICFR and concluded that our ICFR is appropriately designed.
+As at December 31, 2023, management evaluated ICFR and concluded that our ICFR were effective.

-Changes in Internal Control over Financial Reporting
+Changes in Internal Controls over Financial Reporting

-There has been no change in the Company's ICFR that occurred during the three months ended September 30, 2023 that has materially affected, or is reasonably likely or materially affect, the Company's ICFR.
+There has been no change in the Company's ICFR that occurred during period ended December 31, 2023 that has materially affected, or is reasonably likely or materially affect, the Company's ICFR.